denniemok/staff-chat-simplified/README.md

 Heavily inspired by [Staff Chat](https://www.spigotmc.org/resources/staff-chat.17706/), this version, however, is much more simplified and straightforward and is developed using a minimalist approach. <p>

-Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), now made separated and configurable.
+Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), now made available separately with configurability.

 <hr>